Intro to 18F Infrastructure

 - Either everyone in the public can participate, or no one can.

-- You cannot spend a single penny, or or create the expectation for a single penny to be spent, without prior authorization from Congress.
+- You cannot spend a single penny, or or create the expectation for a single penny to be spent, without prior approval.

 I create a Chrome profile on my work laptop that is my personal account, and so far have only used it to: (1) use my Google Play Music account (2) check email one time to get my GitHub 18F invitation (3) access my LastPass account for my GitHub password.
 How much of my personal information has been made available to you (or anyone else who can see my account stuff) by doing this?